mooming/makebuilder/README.md

 This program is developed to help build a c++ project on various platforms.<br>
 It helps to make a CMake file based on its directory structure.<br>
-It working on with speical .txt file specifiers as descibed belows.<br>
+It works with own .config and .txt files.
+They are project/module specifiers as descibed belows.<br>
-We shall call a directory as a module in the remained document. <br>
+We're going to denote a directory as a module in the remained document. <br>
 <hr>

 # Config Files